schilffarth/command-line-interface/README.md

 ### Setup

-- The package can be installed using composer, run `composer require schilffarth/command-line-interface`

-- Or add the requirement manually to your project's composer.json and run `composer update`
+- Add the requirement to your project's composer.json and run `composer update`

 ```
 "require": {